jj-tsao/rag-movie-recommender-app/README.md

 After each recommendation turn, the Reflection Agent analyzes the curated slate and proposes a concrete next direction to guide continued discovery.
 It runs before the Explanation Agent for lower latency — the next-step suggestion is fast (single short LLM call) and streams to the UI while the heavier explanation generation follows.

-- **Runs post-curator, best-effort**
+- **Runs post-curator**
   - Executes only in RECS mode, after curator evaluations
   - Streams an SSE `next_steps` event with strategy and suggestion text
   - 10-second timeout with graceful degradation — never blocks the main response

-- **Four mutually exclusive strategies** (picks one per turn)
+- **Four strategies** (LLM chooses per turn with soft weighting)
-  - `more_like_title`: Picks a standout title from results and proposes exploring what makes it special (sub-genre, tone, setting, style)
+  - `deep_dive`: Zooms into one title's specific quality — its sub-genre, directorial style, or narrative approach
+  - `follow_the_thread`: Names a pattern across the results and proposes where it leads — a different corner of cinema that shares the same thread
+  - `reframe`: Keeps the core appeal but repackages it in a completely different context — swaps the tone, decade, or setting
-  - `explore_adjacent`: Identifies a recurring keyword/theme across results and proposes a sideways pivot into a related angle
+  - `wildcard`: Identifies a deeper emotional or structural quality driving the results and connects it to a film from a completely different genre
-  - `flip_tone`: The results lean toward one emotional register.
-Propose the same themes or genre but in a different tone
-  - `shift_era`: Detects temporal clustering and proposes a specific different decade

-- **Strategy alternation across turns**
+- **Soft weighting for strategy diversity**
-  - Persists the chosen strategy as `last_reflection_strategy` in session state (Redis)
+  - Recent strategy history persisted as `recent_reflection_strategies` list in session state (Redis)
-  - Ensures diverse suggestions across a multi-turn session rather than defaulting to one strategy
+  - Soft nudge toward underused strategies based on a rolling window of the last 3 turns
+  - Few-shot examples dynamically selected from preferred strategies to prime the LLM
+  - Hard block on the immediate last strategy to prevent repetition

 - **Session memory integration for multi-turn flow**
   - Persists suggestion as `last_admin_message` in session state (Redis)